UoS-EEC/DynamicOFA/README.md

 > In Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), 2021
 > *arXiv preprint ([arXiv 2105.03596](https://arxiv.org/abs/2105.03596))*

-Please also check out our [talk](https://youtu.be/YV9lJ9YjeGM) at CVPR ECV workshop 2021, and our recent [invited seminar](https://youtu.be/ZHY8tLV3HEk) at Arm Research ML Group.
+Please also check out our [talk](https://youtu.be/YV9lJ9YjeGM) at CVPR ECV workshop 2021, and our recent [invited seminar](https://youtu.be/ZHY8tLV3HEk) at Arm Research ML Group and Cambridge University Machine Learning Systems lab.

 ## News
 Incoming tutorial on dynamic-OFA and SW-HW codesign for Arm Research ML Group.